-985.045 Court records.
+985.045 Court records.-

 - (5) This chapter does not prohibit a circuit court from providing a restitution order containing the information prescribed in s.
-985.0301(5)(d) 985.0301(5)(h) to a collection court or a private collection agency for the sole purpose of collecting unpaid restitution ordered in a case in which the circuit court has retained jurisdiction over the child and the child's parent or legal guardian.
-The collection court or private collection agency shall maintain the confidential status of the information to the extent such confidentiality is provided by law. - Section 8.
-Paragraph (d) of subsection (1) and subsection

-(3) of section 985.101, Florida Statutes, are amended to read: 985.101 Taking a child into custody.-
+985.0301(5)(e) 985.0301(5)(h) to a collection court or a private collection agency for the sole purpose of collecting unpaid restitution ordered in a case in which the circuit court has retained jurisdiction over the child and the child's parent or legal guardian.
+The collection court or private collection agency shall maintain the confidential status of the information to the extent such confidentiality is provided by law. - Section 7.
+Section 985.105, Florida Statutes, is repealed. - Section 8.
+Paragraph (b) of subsection (1) of section 1216 985.11, Florida Statutes, is amended to read: - 1217 985.11 Fingerprinting and photographing.- - 1218 (1)